sidoh/epaper_templates/README.md

 ## Variables

-Variables are simple.
-They're a key/value pair.
-Your display is made dynamic by binding variables to regions on the screen (more on this later).
+Variables are named values that power dynamic portions of your display (for example, you might have an `outside_temperature` variable).
+They can be updated via the REST API or MQTT.

 #### Special Variables